hartwigmedical/hmftools/serve/README.md

 SERVE generates clinical evidence in the following datamodel:
  - Treatment (name of trial or drug(s))
  - Cancer type (annotated with DOID) for which the treatment is considered on-label.
- - Blacklist cancer type (annotated with DOID) for blacklist this specific cancer type next to the inclusion cancer type to consider the treatment on-label.
+ - Blacklist cancer types (annotated with DOID) that should be children of the main cancer type and are used for blacklisting specific types of the main cancer type.
  - Tier / Evidence level of the treatment
  - Direction (Responsive for the treatment or resistant to the treatment)
- - A set of URLs with extra information about the evidence (general website)
+ - A set of URLs pointing towards the source website which provide extra information about the treatment.
- - A set of URLs with extra information about the evidence (publications of this evidence)
+ - A set of URLs with extra information about the evidence (e.g. publications backing up the evidence)

 The following genomic events and tumor characteristics can be mapped to clinical evidence:
  - Genome-wide tumor characteristics such as signatures, MSI status, TML status or viral presence